 Frontage: The continuous distance, unencumbered by easements or otherwise, measured between the side lot lines at the street line on a way that qualifies for frontage under M.G.L., Ch.
 41, § 81 L (for the purposes of this definition, a common driveway shall not be considered to be an easement or other form of encumbrance).
-Groundwater: All water beneath the surface of the ground.
+Full cut-off fixture design (fully shielded): A luminaire which is designed, constructed, and installed so that no light is emitted at an angle above the horizontal plane through the lowest light emitting part (including refractors, reflectors, or other devices) of the luminaire.